Learning Contextual Runtime Monitors for Safe AI-Based Autonomy: EXPERIMENTAL EVALUATION

 \textit{Conclusion} We have shown the efficacy of our monitors in situations where there is a contextual bias ($S_1$, and $S_3$: Scenario 2).
 Furthermore, when the controllers are not trained over the whole OD, and OoD data is introduced ($S_2$), the controller chosen by the monitor will have a low confidence value, which could prompt the monitor to switch to the fail-safe to reduce risks.
-Moreover, when "no" bias is present, and the controllers cover the whole context's space ($S_3$: Scenario 1), we observed that the non-contextual ensemble and our approach are almost equivalent if the fail-safe is not used.
+Moreover, when ``no" bias is present, and the controllers cover the whole context's space ($S_3$: Scenario 1), we observed that the non-contextual ensemble and our approach are almost equivalent if the fail-safe is not used.
 However, our monitors still have access to the safe controller, and the users can now adapt the confidence threshold to make the monitors more or less conservative.
 Finally, although contextual approaches like MoE can obtain similar or better performance than our monitors in certain situations ($S_2$), fine-tuning may be required, and no statistical guarantees are provided.
 Lastly, we also experimented with boosting settings.
-We refer the reader to this case in the appendix.
+We refer the reader to this case in Appendix \Cref{section:boosting}.
 Boosting resulted in even worse performance.
 Similarly, using NN-based monitors could require more simulations to achieve high performance, and they don't offer statistical guarantees.
-The next experiment shows the efficacy of using active bandits in comparison to passive learning to learn NN-based monitors.